(redirected from Main.ShamanicPerspective)

 What the internal landscape and shamanic worlds share is the use of imagery and metaphor, placement and place having significance, and there's some similarity to how they are accessed and traversed.
 We are not certain they're the same thing, however.
 Perhaps the internal world/landscape is a pocket dimension made of whatever the "stuff" is that the shamanic worlds are created from.
 We consider that 'stuff' that is used to be universal essence and that's one of our major ties between shamanism and Reiki work.

 The 3 "shamanic worlds" (as noted by Michael Harner to be a common "core shamanic" observation/belief across many indigenous cultures worldwide) have a variety of riches to offer a neoshamanic practitioner.
-These are the common features seen across many cultures:
+These are the common features seen across many cultures (including some parallels found in mythology as shown in Joseph Campbell's work on the Hero's Journey):

 Middle World: The shamanic middle world is an overlay of the consensual or waking world.
-In the middle world you can visit physical places in non-ordinary reality.
+In the middle world you can visit (via out of body projection, trance states, dreamwork, etc.) the spiritual version of physical places in non-ordinary reality.
 In non-ordinary reality, time and space are malleable and less restrictive than in ordinary/consensual reality.
 Thus, for example, you can visit a building in the Middle World that no longer exists in ordinary reality.
 A shamanic practitioner in a walking/waking trance can slip into non-ordinary reality while also still being in-body, and interact with other people's spirit body.
 This is how a practitioner does extractions (pulling unwanted energies out of a client's spirit form) and returning lost soul-stuff to a client's body in the here & now during soul retrievals.

 The Upper World is more airy and etherial, and we have found it's the home of a variety of mythical creatures and deities from various pantheons.
 Shamanic practitioners usually have spirit guides from the Upper World.
 Most of Nikki Scully's Golden Cauldron work involves upper world journeys to specific entities she has pre-negotiated with on her practitioners' behalf for guided journeys.
 The upper world is a good place to go to ask questions and have discourse.
 You may not get a direct answer, but like coaches, sometimes they ask the right questions back so you find your answer.
 There are other ways to interact with the Upper World, but those are some highlights.